 Isn’t that astounding?
 This is incredible news.
 Why?

-Because our kids can grow their brain just by playing!
+Because our kids can grow their brain just by playing outside!

 We don’t need to go to extremes, put them in 10 different sports, monitor their exercise with a chart or regimen.
 We just need to encourage physical play.